-The best dollhouse
+Best dollhouse

 Calico Critters’ Luxury Townhome

-Our take: A small yet attractive plastic dollhouse designed for use with Calico Critters, though kids can play with any small dolls inside it.
+What you need to know: This small yet attractive plastic dollhouse is designed for use with Calico Critters, though kids can play with any small dolls inside it.

-What we like: Can be closed up when not in use to save space.
-Has working battery-powered lights.
-Accessories are easy to find.
+What you’ll love: You can close it up when not using it to save space.
+It has working battery-powered lights and it’s easy to find accessories for it.

-What we dislike: Designed for dolls that are only three inches high.
+What you should consider: It’s designed for dolls that are only three inches high.

 Where to buy: Sold by Amazon